 If I find that my little one is experiencing colic or tummy pain, or hasn’t pooed in 24 hours, I brew fennel or cumin seeds and drink them warm.
 You can drink them cold if you want too – just depends on how you like the taste.
 This really does work wonders.
 Even helps you with your constipation if this is an issue you may be facing.

-Related Post: Motherhood Tip: Fennel.
+Related Post: Motherhood Tip: How to increase milk supply

 (7) Breast Therapy Pack